mikaelhg/criu-x11-poc/README.md

 it's always the same.
 It doesn't appear that the application needs to actually write anything there.

+Look at initializing the `dconf` profile with a `DCONF_PROFILE` environment variable.

 ## Running CRIU with Docker

 CRIU requires Docker 19.03.6+, containerd 1.3.3+, and runc 1.0.0+.